 Did you know?

-Back pain is the #1 work related injury.
-Hunching over a computer is one of the main reasons that four out of five women end up with back pain at some point in their lives.
+Back pain is the number one work-related injury.
+Hunching over a computer is one of the main reasons that four out of five women, in particular, end up with back pain at some point in their lives.

-Exercises/Stretches to help alleviate your back pain at work
+Exercises/Stretches to help ease your back pain at work

 Standing tall, feet together, align your ears, shoulders, hips, knees and ankles.